 The workaround is to use the 64-bit version of Windows.
 Though this does not completely resolve the issue, it increases the available memory to a point where crashes are unlikely and infrequent.

 Support for Managed Code/.NET

 There are no known limitations with respect to building managed code or .NET code.
-Keep in mind that including the Global Assembly Cache in the eMake root is not recommended.
-Contact technical support for more details.
+There are, however, areas to keep in mind: